itspangler/Adereon/methods.md

 ![Georeferenced Adereon topo map](screenshots-and-images/figure-04.png) *Figure 04: Georeferenced Adereon topo map*

+I distorted the original map a little bit in order to leave more space at the bottom for future world building stuff.

 ### Geoprocessing

 This is where things got a little hairy.
+Instead of manually digitizing all of the continents, I chose to "polygonize" my raster data, i.e., the georeferenced topo map of Adereon.

+#### First step